 - Gas stoves are required for cooking at backcountry campsites, but certain sites allow fires in designated fire pits.
 If you do choose to have a fire, it should be kept small and extinguished completely.
 Gather only small pieces of dead and down wood.
 All fires may be prohibited when the fire hazard is extreme.

 - Water sources are available at each campground.
 Water should be treated or boiled before use.
 Food must be cooked and consumed at the designated cooking area away from the tent pads.
 Don't eat or store food near your tent as this could attract wildlife.
-Store food, cooking gear, garbage and toiletries on the bear poles provided at each site.
-You will need to bring 10m (30') of rope.
+Store food, cooking gear, garbage and toiletries in the food storage bins provided at each site.

 - Pit toilets are located at each campground.
 Urination around your campsite attracts wildlife and leads to vegetation damage.
 Remember to bring toilet paper.

 - Don't wash yourself, clothes or cooking gear in lakes or streams.
 Remove all food scraps from grey water and scatter at least 50 m from campsite or water source.
 Pack out all food remnants along with all your garbage.

 Before heading out for an overnight stay in Waterton's backcountry, consider the items you will need to take to make your trip safe and enjoyable.

 You need to bring:

 - adequate clothing, rain gear, hiking boots or sturdy shoes

 - adequate food, gas stove, fuel and matches, cooking and eating utensils